lonelyconsider/hello-word/README.md

 # hello-word
 This is my github demo.
+I want to learn how to use git and github.